hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 word; but now, standing upon the soil of my motherland, I want to give a few words of explanation.
 Not that I care what the result will be of these words — not that I care what feeling I shall evoke from you by these words.
-I care very little, for I am the same Sannyâsin that entered your city about four years ago with this staff and Kamandalu;
+I care very little, for I am the same Sannyāsin that entered your city about four years ago with this staff and Kamandalu;
 the same broad world is before me.
 Without further preface let me begin.